kevickstrom/kyles_online_multiplayer_board_game/README.md

 # monopoly but only kyle can cheat
 its monopoly but only kyle can cheat

+made using pygame and sockets

 this is what the board looks like right now